 One of the best benefits of living in California is the abundance of fresh and healthy food options.
-In San Francisco there’s no shortage of restaurants serving elaborate and colorful veggie dishes, which you can so conveniently have delivered to your door!
-The bay area is filled with farmer’s markets and grocery stores boasting a plethora of perfect looking produce.
+There’s no shortage of restaurants serving elaborate and colorful veggie dishes, which you can so conveniently have delivered to your door!
+Cali is filled with farmer’s markets and grocery stores boasting a plethora of perfect looking produce.

 But what about the fruits and vegetables that don’t make it into the grocery store?
 Many people don’t realize how high the “beauty” standards are for produce, I honestly had never given it any thought before.
 If you think about produce the way be we think about people, they come in all sorts of shapes, sizes and colors.
 We are just used to looking at the “supermodel vegetables” in the produce aisle.
 If we see an oddly shaped or colored fruit we assume there must be something wrong with it.
 Just because the shape is a little wonky, that doesn’t mean it will taste any different.